 branch left the Bartle-McGavic mainline at a

-point known as Santa Claus Junction about four miles northeast of Bartle.
+point known as Young Spur about four miles northeast of Bartle.
 The first short

 portion of the new line to a point known as Car A became part of the McCloud